Create Config

 Avg.
 PASER Rating, Janesville Streets

-The PASER (Pavement Surface Evaluation and Rating) scale is used to rate the condition of road pavement using a rating system ranging from 10 (excellent) to 1 (failed road condition).
+The PASER (Pavement Surface Evaluation and Rating) scale is used to rate the condition of road pavement from 10 (excellent) to 1 (failed).
+PASER evaluations happen every other year and the next one is scheduled for 2025.
+In 2023, the statewide average PASER rating was 6.2 (reasonably good).

 View Data